SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 * Forward step of 200.
 * 144 degrees rotation.

-### Problem: * Draw a Spiral with the Turtle
+### Task: * Draw a spiral with the turtle

-Add a [**Spiral**] button which draws a spiral with 20 vertices as shown in the figure below:
+Add a [**Spiral**] button, which draws a spiral with 20 vertices, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-15.png)

 **Hint:**

 Draw in a loop by moving ahead and rotating.
-In each step, decrease gradually the length of the forward step and rotate 60 degrees.
+Gradually increase the length of the forward movement with each step and turn it 60 degrees.

-### Problem: * Draw a Sun with the Turtle
+### Task: * Draw a sun with the turtle

-Add [**Sun**] button which draws a sun with 36 vertices as shown in the figure below:
+Add [**Sun**] button, which draws a sun with 36 vertices, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-16.png)

-### Problem: * Draw a Spiral Triangles with the Turtle
+### Task: * Draw a spiral triangles with the turtle

-Add [**Triangle**] button which draws three triangles with 22 vertices each as shown in the figure below:
+Add [**Triangle**] button, which draws three triangles with 22 vertices each, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-17.png)

 **Hint:**

 Draw in a loop by moving forward and rotating.
-In each step, increase the length of the forward step with 10 and rotate 120 degrees.
+In each step, increase the length of the forward step by 10 and rotate 120 degrees.
 Repeat 3 times for the three triangles.

-If you have a problem with the exercises above ask for help in the official **SoftUni forum**: https://softuni.bg/forum.
+If you have a problem with the exercises above, ask for help in the official **SoftUni forum**: https://softuni.bg/forum.